^

 Vitamin A can be obtained from two main sources:

-Vitamin A dosages may vary depending on a person's age, gender, and health status.
-Exceeding the recommended daily intake can lead to hypervitaminosis A, which can cause serious side effects including headache, fatigue, loss of appetite, liver damage and even birth defects when taken in high doses by pregnant women.
+Vitamin A dosages may vary depending on a person’s age, gender, and health status.
+Exceeding the recommended daily intake may lead to hypervitaminosis A, which can cause serious side effects including headaches, fatigue, loss of appetite, liver damage, and even birth defects when taken in high doses by pregnant women.

-The use of vitamin A supplements should be under the supervision of a physician, especially if you have a medical condition or are taking other medications, to avoid the risk of interactions and excess vitamin in the body.
+The use of vitamin supplements with vitamin A should be done under the supervision of a doctor, especially if you have medical conditions or are taking other medications, to avoid the risk of interactions and excess vitamin in the body.

 Indications Vitamin A

-1. Vitamin A deficiency: Taken when there is insufficient intake of vitamin A from food or insufficient absorption of vitamin A, which can lead to various problems, including vision problems, skin problems and immunodeficiency conditions.
+1. Vitamin A Deficiency: Taken when there is insufficient dietary intake of vitamin A or when it is not absorbed properly, which can lead to a variety of problems including vision problems, skin problems and immune deficiency conditions.

-2. Night Blindness Treatment: Vitamin A is key to maintaining eye health and retinal function.
-Night blindness is often associated with a lack of vitamin A and can be improved by taking it.
+2. Treating Night Blindness: Vitamin A is a key factor in maintaining eye health and retinal function.
+Night blindness is often associated with vitamin A deficiency and can be improved by taking vitamin A.

-3. Maintain Healthy Skin: Vitamin A helps maintain healthy skin by speeding up cell regeneration, reducing sebum (skin oil) and helping prevent or treat acne and other skin problems.
+3. Maintaining Healthy Skin: Vitamin A helps maintain healthy skin by speeding up the cell regeneration process, reducing sebum (skin oil), and helping prevent or treat acne and other skin problems.

 4. Treatment of certain skin conditions: Vitamin A can be used as a treatment for conditions such as psoriasis, eczema and rosacea.